 Trichloroethylene is commonly used in printing inks, paints, lacquers, varnishes and adhesives.
 Formaldehyde is found in paper products, grocery bags, waxed papers, facial tissues and paper towels.
 Finally, Benzene is used to make plastics, resins, synthetic fibres, rubber lubricants, dyes, detergents, drugs, and pesticides, It can also be found in tobacco smoke, glue, paint, and furniture wax.

 How do these chemicals affect us?

 Several factors determine the effect of these toxic agents on your health including the way you are exposed, the amount of exposure, and the duration of the exposure.
-Short term exposure to Trichloroethylene can cause symptons such as excitement, headaches, dizziness, vomiting and nausea.
+Short-term exposure to Trichloroethylene can cause symptoms such as excitement, headaches, dizziness, vomiting and nausea.
 Drowsiness and a coma can also follow.
-Common symptons of short term exposure to Formaldehyde include irritaiton of the throat, mouth and nose and in extreme cases, swelling of the larynx and lungs.
-Short term exposure to Benzene can result in symptoms such as irritation to eyes, drowsiness, dizziness, an increased heart rate, headaches, confusion and even unconsciousness.
+Common symptoms of short-term exposure to Formaldehyde include irritation of the throat, mouth and nose and in extreme cases, swelling of the larynx and lungs.
+Short-term exposure to Benzene can result in symptoms such as irritation to the eyes, drowsiness, dizziness, an increased heart rate, headaches, confusion and even unconsciousness.

 Which indoor plants are the best to remove toxins from the air?

 The Philodendron Xanadu with large, deep green leaves is efficient at removing indoor air pollution.
 Known for being compact and tidy, this plant is perfect for desks or tables.
 Requires indirect light.

 Peace Lily or Madonna Lily (Spathiphyllum)